dustcoal/silver/README.md

 ## Craft

+### a couple quick and dirty notes for this fork:
+* to rebuild completely, for example to change sanitizer flag, wipe everything that is not on git using `git_clean.sh`
+* to build on \*nix, use `build.sh`
+* use `launch_server.sh` or `launcg_client.sh` to run whichever once compiled
+* for now the c server is a stub, the original server is in python

 Minecraft clone for Windows, Mac OS X and Linux.
 Just a few thousand lines of C using modern OpenGL (shaders).
 Online multiplayer support is included using a Python-based server.

 http://www.michaelfogleman.com/craft/